 Your research advisor will complete the format review prior to submitting your thesis to your director for final grading according to the Thesis Timetable (see above).

-You must use our Microsoft Word ALM Thesis Template.
+You must use our Microsoft Word ALM Thesis Template or Microsoft ALM Thesis Template Creative Writing (just for creative writing degree candidates).
 It has all the mandatory thesis formatting built in.
 Besides saving you a considerable amount of time as you write your thesis, the preprogrammed form ensures that your submitted thesis meets the mandatory style guidelines for margins, font, title page, table of contents, and chapter headings.
 If you use the template, format review should go smoothly, if not, a delayed graduation is highly likely.

 Once your thesis is finalized, meaning that the required grade has been earned and all edits have been completed, you must upload your thesis to Harvard University’s electronic thesis and dissertation submission system (ETDs).
 Uploading your thesis ETDs is an explicit degree requirement; you cannot graduate without completing this step.